IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 We started with the `wsadmin` script that is used by existing Customer Order Services running on-prem.
 Since this is a legacy application, it runs on older frameworks: most notably it uses JPA 2.0 and JAX-RS 1.1.
 These are not the default in WAS 9 (as they are in WAS8.5.5), but they are supported.
 To avoid making application code changes at this time, we modified these settings in the scripts.

-For example, we added the following to configure older JAX-RS specification:
+For example, older JAX-RS specification is configured by adding:
 ```
 AdminTask.modifyJaxrsProvider(Server, '[ -provider 1.1]')
 ```